Breaking into tech at graduate level

 There are many more options available, both online and offline, but hopefully the four above give you an idea of the wide array of possibilities out there.

-For more guidance on how best to prepare for these programs, simply give us a ring or contact us today to book an initial meeting, and we will be happy to help you make this transition in your career.
+For more guidance on how best to prepare for these programs, simply give us a ring or contact us today to book an initial meeting with David, and we will be happy to help you make this transition in your career.

 About The Edge